 This Tuesday, Apple is hosting the annual September event at the Steve Jobs Theater in the Apple Park Campus.
 This event will focus on the big changes to the three iPhone Models, minor case refreshes to the Apple Watch and Apple’s new services.

 This year’s theme for the September event was “By innovation only.”
 The Apple logo features 5 different colors with horizontal bubble-like forms.
 The invitation was sent out to members of the media in late august.
-You will be able to watch the livestream here.
+You will be able to watch the Livestream here.

 New iPhone Models

 All three iPhone models will be getting a big refresh this year.
-New iPhone 11 R will have a rear double-lens system while the new iPhone 11 Pro and 11 Pro Max will have a rear triple-lens camera system.
+The New iPhone 11 will have a rear double-lens system while the new iPhone 11 Pro and 11 Pro Max will have a rear triple-lens camera system.
 The camera cutouts will reportedly be square.
-A new feature called Smart Frame will be added to the triple-lens iPhones.
+A new feature called Smart-Frame will be added to the triple-lens iPhones.
 This cool feature uses the third lens to capture additional information around your photos and videos, and after taking the photo or video you can go back and expand the margins of the frame.
 This is particularly useful if you might have left something out of a photo by accident.
 The extra information is stored on your iPhone for a limited time.
-Higher-end models will retain the same colorways while the iPhone 11 R may sport a new green or lavender color.
+Higher-end models will retain the same colorways while the iPhone 11 may sport a new green or lavender color.

-Both, the iPhone 11 Pro and 11 Pro Max will have OLED displays, while the iPhone 11 R will still have an LCD display.
+Both, the iPhone 11 Pro and 11 Pro Max will have OLED displays, while the iPhone 11 will still have an LCD.
 Screen sizes will remain identical to the 2018 screen sizes.
 The notch on the iPhones will remain the same size, with a smaller notch coming in 2020 and it completely disappearing by 2021.
 All iPhones will still only have one front-facing camera, but slow-motion will be possible now.
 Apple also recently bought Intel’s 5G modem business, so we will see 5G iPhones in 2020.
 Apple will also be centering the logo on the back of the device because of the much larger camera outline.